enkomio/sacara/README.md

 _Sacara_ is a programming language very similar to the most common intermediate representation language, like MSIL or the Java bytecode.
 It is executed inside a VM and its main purpose is to make difficult to understand the original purpose of the program.
-This make the project well suited for protecting the code from being reverse enginnering.

-Of course nothing will stop an highly skilled reverse engineer :)
+This make the project well suited for protecting the code from being reverse enginnering (of course nothing will stop a skilled reverse engineer).
+The project provides also an assembler for the _Sacara_ language.

+I have also published some blog posts about using Sacara.

+* <a href="http://antonioparata.blogspot.com/2018/11/sacara-vm-vs-antivirus-industry.html">Sacara VM Vs Antivirus Industry</a>.

 ## Release Download
  - [Source code][1]